Recommendations & Conclusions

 The Committee supports the Government’s commitment to “do whatever it takes to protect British farmers from foot and mouth”.
 The Committee welcomes efforts made so far, but concludes that there is more that Defra 36 could and should be doing to prevent animal diseases like foot and mouth and African …

-Government response.
 The Government shares the Committee’s concerns about illegal imports of meat and dairy products and the risks posed to animal health and food safety.
-Defra is working with the Home Office and the Food Standards Agency to tackle this issue, …
+Defra is working with the Home Office and the Food Standards Agency to tackle this issue, with the support of Border …

 18